afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

   - Difficult to measure the intensity of each exposure (watching tape, accelerometers in helmet, mouthguards)
   - Brain imaging pre/post sometimes
 - Try to inform a simple exposure model using literature

+To simulate the effect of brain trauma in NFL players, I want to give everyone a baseline.
+That will be normally distributed.
+In addition, the vulnerability to brain trauma is random, so that should be sampled.
+Then is concussive impacts at the NFL level.
+You can receive